danieldriver/lente.net/README.md

 use the plugin while running `$ jekyll --server --auto`.

-LaTeX is an *éminence grise* in open-source software, and it is widely used in the academy -- though only rarely in biblical and theological studies.
+LaTeX is an *éminence grise* in open-source software, and it is widely used in the academy &mdash; though only rarely in biblical and theological studies.
 It allows one to produce photo-ready PDFs of high quality and to precise specifications.
 (It works on all major platforms.
 Mac users, get [MacTeX][mactex].)
 Thanks to pandoc, it can take a much